St. Gallen is the most beautiful city in Switzerland.

-From the top, the Drei Weieren are only a couple of minutes away.
+From the top, Drei Weieren is only a couple of minutes away.

-As an alternative to catching the Mühleggbahn, you can tackle the steep trail up the Mühlenenschlucht instead.
-The path starts next to the station and the walk will take you between 10 and 15 minutes.
+If you decide to skip the ride on the Mühleggbahn, you can tackle the steep trail up Mülenenschlucht instead.
+The path starts right behind the station and you should reach the top within 10 and 15 minutes.

-On the way up through the gorge, you’ll pass a pretty cool waterfall to reward you for your struggles.
-You’ll see it when you cross a bridge about halfway up.
+During the climb through the gorge, you’ll pass a surprisingly impressive waterfall to reward you for your struggles.
+You’ll see it as soon as you reach the footbridge about halfway up.

 Who said you had to go far to be in the wilderness?